p>If you are arriving at JR Shinjuku Station and wondering which exit to take, here is the short answer:

 If you are not just choosing an exit but trying to escape the station after getting turned around, read the broader guide here: Lost in the Shinjuku Station Maze?
 How to Navigate Shinjuku Station Fast.

-Once you have figured out Shinjuku, nearby hubs like Shibuya and Harajuku can still be tiring, especially if you are short on time or do not want to spend your trip checking directions every few minutes.
+Once you have figured out Shinjuku Station, nearby Tokyo hubs like Shibuya and Harajuku can still be tiring, especially if you are short on time or do not want to spend your day checking directions every few minutes.

-If you would rather save your energy for food, shopping, and hidden local spots, a private guide can make the next part of your Tokyo day much easier.
+If you would rather save your energy for food, shopping, and smaller local spots, a private guide can make the next part of your Tokyo day easier.
+Check the current route, inclusions, price, and availability before booking.

 Check Availability for the Shibuya & Harajuku Hidden Gems Private Tour